johnbaillieul/Vision_based_Navigation_TTT/README.md

 ## Virtual environments
 To simulate the behavior of the algorithm in artificial and realistic environments, many scenarios are created in Gazebo.
-In this repository you will find the code to recreate them.
+In this repository you will find the code to recreate them in the GazeboWorlds folder.

+![Gazebo Environment](assets/Environments.jpg)

 We also developed patterns to be put on the walls with fixed feature density (Bernoulli distributions of features).

-![Gazebo Environment](assets/Environments.jpg)
+The pattern can be created using the `Bernoulli_Textures.py` python scripts in which the density of the features can be set manually.
+Once the pattern.png image has been created it has to be added to the Gazebo materials.